Korean-New Zealander Violist

 She has collaborated with artists such as Elisabeth Kufferath, Clio Gould, Jonathan Morton, Lorenza Borrani, Colin Carr, Patrick Messina, Lucy Crowe, Sarah Watkins, Amalia Hall and Ramon Jaffé.

 In 2017-2018, Julie was invited to a fully funded ensemble tour to the UK and Spain as part of the Pettman Ensemble.
-The Thoroughly Good Blog of Classical Music reviewed a Pettman Ensemble performance at the St John’s Smith Square and called it “A ravishing treat”, also adding that the “Schumann’s Piano Quintet was a glorious ebullient affair throughout”.
-The Ensemble was featured on the BBC website and in Radio 3’s In Tune Series.
+They were featured on BBC and the Radio 3’s In Tune Series.

-As an orchestral musician, Julie has performed principal violist of the International Akaroa Music Festival Orchestra, Auckland Youth Orchestra, Pettman Chamber Orchestra, University of Auckland Symphony Orchestra, University of Auckland Chamber Orchestra, Curtis Young Artist Symphony Orchestra, NZSO National Youth Orchestra, Royal Academy Symphony Orchestra, Royal Academy Chamber Orchestra, and the Royal Academy Sainsbury Soloists.
+As an orchestral musician, Julie has performed principal violist of the Auckland Youth Orchestra, Pettman Chamber Orchestra, University of Auckland Symphony Orchestra, University of Auckland Chamber Orchestra, Curtis Young Artist Symphony Orchestra, NZSO National Youth Orchestra, Royal Academy Symphony Orchestra, Royal Academy Chamber Orchestra, and the Royal Academy Sainsbury Soloists.

 She has played under numerous renowned conductors including Sir Simon Rattle, Bernard Haitink, Edo De Waart, John Wilson, Semyon Bychkov, Richard Gill, Conrad Pope, Jac Van Steen, Brett Mitchell, James MacMillan, Bertrand de Billy, Gemma New, Tung-Chieh Chuang, and Mark Russell Smith.